Justice

 The card denotes the relationship between balance (the scales) and a just reward for thoughtful actions (the sword).

-Cause imbalance in any area of life, either good or bad, and it will return back to you.
+Cause imbalance in any area of life, either good or bad, and it will return to you.
 So, it is a time to act with the best of intentions!

 The ruins in the background are the Oracle of Delphi, representing divine wisdom.